RedHatGov/service-mesh-workshop-code/deployment/install/sso/README.md

 * The details will slide in from the right, Click Install (we are using version 8.0.2 today, higher should be OK too)
 * Wait until everything finishes and the operator is running

+### Customize the Resources
+Check out the .yaml files here and customize if necessary (e.g. redirect urls and security settings).
+Note that we have super relaxed security settings for the demo and they are not recommended to be used like this in production.

 ### Create an Instance of SSO / Configuration
 You can do this CLI or webconsole.
 If using web console just use the + button at the top then drag'n'drop the file from the steps below.